Nottingham Corporation Tramways: 1920

-Motorbuses were considered as an alternative to the proposed tramways to Beeston and Hucknall and powers for these two routes were granted under Section 18 of the 1920 Act.
-This Act further enabled the corporation to run motorbuses on any route outside the city, provided that consent was obtained from the Minister of Transport and the local authority concerned.
+Motorbuses were considered as an alternative to the proposed tramways to Beeston and Hucknall and powers for these two routes were granted under section 18 of the Nottingham Corporation Act 1920.
+This act further enabled the corporation to run motorbuses on any route outside the city, provided that consent was obtained from the Minister of Transport and the local authority concerned.
 The first vehicles inaugurated a service to Bagthorpe, from the Bulwell tramway at its junction with the Lenton service at Bentinck Road, Radford, on 17 May, operating via Gregory Boulevard; it thus provided a link between Mansfield Road and Alfreton Road, broken since the withdrawal of the Forest Road horse-tram service.

 The new cars were numbered 156 to 180.
 Two were promised for December 1919, and two for each succeeding month, but owing to various strikes no cars arrived until May, when ten arrived, all without brakes: apparently the brake manufacturers were still on strike.
-Many complaints were coming in that there were insufficient cars on each service and the Manager stated that he had 27 cars off the road awaiting spares.
+Many complaints were coming in that there were insufficient cars on each service and the manager stated that he had 27 cars off the road awaiting spares.
 A member of the council inquired as to when the newly arrived cars would be working, and when told about the brakes remarked about running a non-stop service.

 Many improvements took place at Trent Bridge at this time, and in June 1920 an automatic trolley pole reverser was installed.
 This did not remain in use long, as the principal terminus was shortly afterwards removed to the end of Victoria Embankment, a new kerbside loading line being put in at the same time.
 The old terminus by the bridge approach remained in use for football and other specials.
 A new single-track line was laid along the Embankment and Bathley Street to Trent Bridge Depot, the entrance to the depot was altered, and a new shed to hold 25 cars was built on the opposite side of Turney Street.